herd/herdtools7/INSTALL.md

 Testing
 -------

-The optionnal dependency `qcheck` can be installed with `opam` as follows:
+The optional dependency `qcheck` can be installed with `opam` as follows:

     % opam install qcheck